elopio/docs/source/includes/_transactionAPI.md

 #### augur.api.Market.transferOwnership({ market, \_newOwner, onSent, onSuccess, onFailed })

 The `transferOwnership` transaction will change the current [Market](#market) owner to the specified `_newOwner`.
 This is used to transfer ownership of a Market from one address to another.

-This transaction will fail if the `msg.sender` isn't the owner of the specified `market`.
+This transaction will fail if:

+* `msg.sender` isn't the owner of `market`.

 #### augur.api.Market.withdrawInEmergency({ market, onSent, onSuccess, onFailed })

 If a critical bug or vulnerability is found in Augur, the development team can put it the system into a [halted](#developer-mode) state until the issue is resolved.
 In such instances, most regularly-used functions in Augur's backend will become unuseable until the system is returned to its normal state.
 When this happens, users can call the `withdrawInEmergency` function to withdraw their Reputation Tokens from a particular Market.

 This transaction will fail if:

-  - Augur is not currently in a halted state.
+* Augur is not currently in a halted state.

 Returns: true if the Reputation Tokens were successfully withdrawn from the Market.
 (NOTE: The return value cannot be obtained reliably when calling externally.)